MicrosoftDocs/VBA-Docs/api/Outlook.OlkCommandButton.DisplayDropArrow.md

 ## Remarks

-This arrow is rendered on the right on the button in langauges written left-to-right and on the left in langauges written right-to-left. **True** to render the arrow on the button, **False** to disable the rendering.
+This arrow is rendered on the right on the button in languages written left-to-right and on the left in languages written right-to-left. **True** to render the arrow on the button, **False** to disable the rendering.

 ## See also